rackerlabs/support-how-to/content/general/legal.md

 ### The Use of the word PARTNER

-The use of the word &lsquo;partner&rsquo; or &lsquo;channel partner&rsquo; does not imply a partnership relationship between Rackspace and any other company.
+The use of the word 'partner' or 'channel partner' does not imply a partnership relationship between Rackspace and any other company.